base-org/contract-deployments/mainnet/2024-02-23-transfer-op/README.md

 1. Validate integrity of the simulation.
 2. Validate correctness of the state diff.
-3. Validate correctness of the events emitted
-4. Validate and extract domain hash and message hash to approve.
+3. Validate and extract domain hash and message hash to approve.
-5. Validate that the transaction completed successfully
+4. Validate that the transaction completed successfully

 #### 3.1.
 Validate integrity of the simulation.